Chantal Claret: Music career

 On March 5, 2012, Vevo featured Claret's debut video "Pop Pop Bang Bang" directed by David Yarovesky for her solo EP The Pleasure Seeker, which was released on The End Records on April 3, 2012.
 Her debut solo record The One, The Only... was released on June 19, 2012.
 "Bite Your Tongue" can be heard in commercials for Degrassi: The Next Generation Season 12 Promo as well as ESPN's First Take.

-"Honey Honey" & "Pleasure Seeker" have been featured on VH1's Mob Wives.
+"Honey Honey" and "Pleasure Seeker" have been featured on VH1's Mob Wives.

-"Pop Pop Bang Bang" featured on Perez Hilton's first music compilation entitled Pop Up planned to be released on August 7, 2012.
+"Pop Pop Bang Bang" was featured on Perez Hilton's first music compilation entitled Pop Up planned to be released on August 7, 2012.

 Beginning September 29, 2012, Claret began a three-month residency at Hard Rock Hotel and Casino (Las Vegas) in Las Vegas at their new music venue, Vinyl.

-In March 2013 she signed to BMG as a songwriter.
+In March 2013, she signed to BMG as a songwriter.
 In August 2013 Claret wrote the theme song "I'm Serious" for Bravo's Eat, Drink, Love.

-In January 2015, Claret & her husband released a song "Daisy Bell" under the name of Tour Crush.

 On September 10, 2014, Claret began a Pledge Campaign for her No Good Way To Die EP which was 100% funded within 24 hours.

+In January 2015, Claret and her husband Jimmy Urine released a song "Daisy Bell" under the name of Tour Crush.
 In 2017, Claret appeared as a guest host on the Catfish: The TV Show episode “Marvin & Austin”.

+In 2023, she collaborated with the band Princess Goes, made up of Michael C. Hall, Matt Katz-Bohen, and Peter Yanowitz, on the track "Beija" for their second album 'Come of Age.

 Personal life

-Claret, along with Thrice drummer Riley Breckenridge, wrote a monthly advice column called "Battle of the Sexes" in Alternative Press magazine for nearly 3 years, which was discontinued in the Winter of 2007.

-On January 18, 2008, she married Jimmy Urine (James Euringer), lead singer of Mindless Self Indulgence.
-The couple founded a clothing company together called 'Tour Crush'.
-Claret featured in an episode of LA Ink to get a tattoo on her wrist reading 'Tour Crush' which Kat Von D herself tattooed.

-In June 2019, Claret gave birth to her and Euringer's twin daughters.
+On January 18, 2008, Claret married singer and musician Jimmy Urine.
+In 2018, they relocated to Wellington, New Zealand.
+In June 2019, Claret gave birth to her and Urine's twin daughters.
 That same month, she published an article for The New York Times about how pregnancy affected her creative drive.